Gulnara Sarsenova: Tulpan

 The film received a total of 53 awards at various International Film Festivals all over the world throughout 2008–2009.

 The Market: A Tale of Trade

-A semi-musical tale of cross-border black-market trade of Turkey and Azerbaijan; a comic film with a tragic undertow, an entertaining study of the forces of capitalism and globalization, inspired by the plays of Brecht and the films of Yılmaz Güney.
+A semi-musical film about cross-border black-market trade between Turkey and Azerbaijan.
+The film explores themes of trade, globalization, and social change and was inspired by the works of Bertolt and Yılmaz Güney.